Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Data and methods

 \subsubsection{14-day heat waves}

-The threshold-based definition allows to measure the event duration based on daily temperature data, but it does not provide any information on the heat wave intensity.
-To quantify the heat wave intensities for several independent duration, heatwave indices based on the combined temporal and spatial averages of the surface or 2-meter temperature have been adopted in many studies.
+To quantify the heat wave intensities for several independent durations, heat wave indices based on the combined temporal and spatial averages of the surface or 2-meter air temperature have been adopted in many studies.
 Notably, seminal studies of the 2003 Western European and 2010 Russian heat waves considered the averaged temperature over variable long time periods (7 days, 15 days, 1 month, and 3 months) \cite{schar_role_2004,barriopedro_hot_2011,coumou_decade_2012}.
 Similar definitions have been adopted in a set of recent studies \cite{ragone_computation_2018,ragone_computation_2020,ragone_rare_2021,galfi_large_2019,galfi_fingerprinting_2021,galfi_applications_2021}.
 This viewpoint is expected to be complementary with more classical heat wave definitions \cite{perkins_review_2015} and extremely relevant to events with the most severe impacts.

-The second definition that we use is the local seasonal maximum of the $D$-days average of the daily maximal temperature.
-Mathematically the definition reads as follows:
+For our second definition, we consider averages of the daily maximal 2-meter air temperature over a period of 14 days.
+This duration corresponds to long-lasting events that are more impactful than events lasting only a few days, while still being much shorter than the seasonal time scale.
+Mathematically, the definition reads as follows:

-where $\mathbf{r}$ and $t'$ are the spatial and time coordinates respectively.
-We do not perform any spatial average because we want to have a local view as with the threshold-based definition.
-To ease the comparison between different locations, we subtract $\bar{T}_{\textrm{max}}(\mathbf{r})$, the local June-July-August (JJA) average of $T_{\textrm{max}}(\mathbf{r}, t)$.
-We thus measure a temperature anomaly with respect to the local seasonal mean.
-We choose to focus on heat waves of duration $D=14$ days and compute one value of $\tilde{A}$ for each year and at each grid point.
+where $\mathbf{r}$ and $t'$ represent the spatial and time coordinates respectively, and $D=14$ days is the heat wave duration.
+We do not perform any spatial averaging because we aim to maintain a local perspective, as with the threshold-based definition.
+To facilitate the comparison across different locations, we subtract $\bar{T}_{\textrm{max}}(\mathbf{r})$, the local June-July-August (JJA) average of $T_{\textrm{max}}(\mathbf{r}, t)$.
+This allows us to measure a temperature anomaly relative to the local seasonal mean.
+We compute one value of $\tilde{A}$ for each year and at each grid point.